pskelsey/4C-model/docs/Documentation.md

 *Toggle switches*: These flip up and down.

 ## Model Tab
-The risk models you create here must be a function of one weather variable only, y = f(x); e.g., crop damage as a function of temperature, infection risk as a function of precipitation, etc. The ability to build models containing more than one weather variable will be included in a future release.
+The risk models you create here must be a function of one weather variable only, y = f(x); e.g. crop damage as a function of temperature, infection risk as a function of precipitation, etc. The ability to build models containing more than one weather variable will be included in a future release.

 <p align="left">
   <img src="https://github.com/pskelsey/4C-model/blob/master/docs/modelsTabLarge.png">